-A survivorship care plan is a record of your cancer diagnosis, a treatment summary, including supportive (palliative) care, and a plan for follow-up care.
+A survivorship care plan is a record of your cancer diagnosis, a treatment summary, including supportive (palliative) care, and a plan for follow-up medical care.
 Ask members of your healthcare team for a written survivorship care plan.
-If you received treatment as a child, you can request a copy of your medical records from your treatment center.
-You can use the information provided in that plan to fill out this section of the workbook and/or save a copy in the pocket of this section.
+You can use the information provided in the plan to fill out this section of the workbook and/or save a copy in the pocket of this section.